 - A. Contractor shall submit an Authorization Request and medical necessity attestation prior to service delivery to Behavioral Wellness Quality Care Management Division (QCM).
-Contractor will notify County in advance of clients identified as having specialty mental health needs beyond the six month length of stay for authorization review.
-These clients will be assessed by Behavioral Wellness QCM to determine most appropriate services such as continued treatment in the Program or referral to other services. - B. Contractor shall verify whether clients have a case file open with an agency that provides similar services and, in such cases, Contractor shall provide justification to the Behavioral Wellness QCM Division, as an attachment to the Authorization Request, for the services Contractor proposes to provide to the client.
+Contractor will notify County in advance of clients identified as having specialty mental health needs beyond the six-month length of stay for authorization review.
+These clients will be assessed by Behavioral Wellness QCM to determine the most appropriate services such as continued treatment in the Program or referral to other services. - B. Contractor shall verify whether clients have a case file open with an agency that provides similar services and, in such cases, Contractor shall provide justification to the Behavioral Wellness QCM Division, as an attachment to the Authorization Request, for the services Contractor proposes to provide to the client.

 - A. Contractor shall admit clients referred by the County or community resources for clients who are authorized to receive services as described in the Section 6, Authorization. - B. Referral Packet.
 Contractor shall receive a referral packet for each client referred and treated.
-Any items that are available in the in the Behavioral Wellness Medical Record system shall be shredded by Contractor upon opening the client to the program.
-The referral packet shall include: - i.
-A client face sheet listing all of the programs that the client has been admitted to over time, and is currently admitted to, including hospitalizations. - ii.
-A copy of the most recent comprehensive assessment or assessment update. - iii.
-A copy of an updated Client Service Plan (as described in Section 8) with the Contractor added as a provider of service, and Katie A. Addendum if indicated. - iv.
-A copy of the most recent medication record and health questionnaire.
+Any items that are available in the Behavioral Wellness Medical Record system shall be shredded by Contractor upon opening the client to the program.
+The referral packet shall include:

+- 1. A client face sheet listing all of the programs that the client has been admitted to over time and is currently admitted to, including hospitalizations. - 2.
+A copy of the most recent comprehensive assessment or assessment update. - 3.
+A copy of an updated Client Service Plan (as described in Section 8, Documentation Requirements) with the Contractor added as a provider of service, and Katie A. Addendum if indicated. - 4.
+A copy of the most recent medication record and health questionnaire. - 5.
-- v.
 Client's Medi-Cal Eligibility Database Sheet (MEDS) file printout, as provided to Contractor in the initial Referral Packet.
 Thereafter, it will be Contractor's responsibility to verify continued Medi-Cal eligibility. - 8.
 DOCUMENTATION REQUIREMENTS.
 Contractor shall complete a Client Service Plan and assessments for each client receiving Program services in accordance with the Behavioral Wellness Clinical Documentation Manual. - 9.
 DISCHARGE CRITERIA.
-The appropriateness for client discharge shall be determined on a case by case basis.
+The appropriateness for client discharge shall be determined on a case-by-case basis.
 Criteria for discharge include: - A. Treatment goals have been sufficiently met; - B. The determination that the treatment goals have not been met as determined by Contractor.
-The client and family shall be provided with referrals to more appropriate treatment; - C. The determination that significant progress has been made, even if not all the goals have been met, such that the client and family no longer require the level of services provided by the Program; - D. The client's request to terminate services; or - E. Client and family relocating out of the Program's service area. - 10.
+The client and family shall be provided with referrals to more appropriate treatment; - C. The determination that significant progress has been made, even if not all the goals have been met, such that the client and family no longer require the level of services provided by the Program; - D. The client's request to terminate services; or - E. Relocation of client and family out of the Program's service area. - 10.
 STAFFING REQUIREMENTS.
-The Program shall be staffed, as follows, or as otherwise approved by Behavioral Wellness in writing:

-- A. 12.2 FTE who shall be at minimum Qualified Mental Health Workers (QMHW), including at least 1.5 FTE licensed/waivered/registered mental health professionals as described in Title 9, CCR 1810.223 and 1810.254.
-QMHWs are individuals who hold a college degree in a field related to mental health, including child development, child psychology, counseling and guidance, counseling psychology, early childhood education, human services, social psychology, social science, social welfare, social work, sociology, or another discipline determined by the Mental Health Plan Director or designee to have mental health application: - i.
-Staff with an Associate's degree must have the equivalent of two years full-time experience in a mental health setting in the areas of psycho-social functioning, social adjustment, vocational adjustment, or a combination thereof; - ii.
-Staff with a Bachelor's degree must have the equivalent of one year fulltime experience in a mental health setting in the areas of psycho-social functioning, social adjustment, vocational adjustment, or a combination thereof; - iii.
-No experience is required for staff with a Master's or Doctoral degree in a related field described in Section 10.A.
+Contractor shall adhere to the Program staffing requirements outlined below, unless otherwise approved by Behavioral Wellness in writing.
+Amendments to these requirements do not require a formal amendment to this Agreement, but shall be agreed to in writing by the Designated Representatives or Designees. - A. 13.0 FTE who shall be at minimum Qualified Mental Health Workers (QMHW) or Therapist, including at least 1.5 FTE licensed/waivered/registered mental health professionals as described in Title 9, CCR 1810.223 and 1810.254. - 1.
+QMHWs are individuals who hold a college degree in a field related to mental health, including child development, child psychology, counseling and guidance, counseling psychology, early childhood education, human services, social psychology, social science, social welfare, social work, sociology, or another discipline determined by the Mental Health Plan Director or designee to have mental health application;